 We tested hundreds of frying pans—examining them for function, quality, and durability—to decide which ones were worth keeping on our shelves.
-If a pan is marked ‘best of the best’, it means we consider it to be far superior to their counterparts on the market.
+If a pan is marked ‘best of the best’, it means we consider it to be far superior to its counterparts on the market.
 Our ‘best of value’ label indicates a pan that matches our rigorous standards, but is slightly less user-friendly and thus less pricey.

 The key things to consider when choosing a frying pan: